davekinkead/dailydialectic/_bites/counting_sheep.md

 date: 19 Sep 2014
 ---

-Notions of identity and distinctness play a important role in agents we represent the world.
+Notions of identity and distinctness play an important role in the way agents represent the world.
 I discuss exactly what notion of identity is in play when we ascribe beliefs about the identity and distinctness to agents.